NickM-27/NickM-27/README.md

 # Where I have worked

-I have a handful of years of experience.
+I have many years of experience.

 ## ADT - Senior Android Developer (October 2020 - Present)